 Besides exposing the untrustworthy makeup of current politicians, such as Prime Minister Scott Morrison and Premier Mark McGowan, the changes effective from 2 February reveal systemic failures in this late-stage liberal democracy.

 On the issues which matter and particularly in the construction of its Health Dictatorship, the system essentially operates as a mono-party state.
 Both major parties of state and federal parliament, Big Tech, the mainstream media, the judiciary, leading financial and business interests–are all in concurrence and act as one.
-Or, if there are some private objectors among these key institutions, they stay silent, allowing the whims of the mono-party state to proceed unopposed.
+Or, if there are some private objectors among these and other key institutions, they stay silent, allowing the whims of the mono-party state to proceed unopposed.

 This being the case, there are (at least for now) no legitimate means of remedying the destructive course of this mono-party state, whether in relation to the Health Dictatorship, Drag Queen story hour, or demographic change.
 Opponents of these developments are as powerless as Alexei Navalny, in his efforts to challenge the rule of Russian President Vladimir Putin.